kylajaynee/MovieTrends/README.md

-##### Communication protocol for Group
-Primary communication through the group project slack channel as well as updating our group GitHub respository branch promptly.
-Zoom group sessions can be planned when schedules allow typically weekends after 8pm.
-Group will update and keep communication on scheduling open through the primary slack channel.
-Discuss everyones game plan during class for upcoming tasks

 ### Project Overview
 For this final project we have chosen to use the skills learned in scraping websites, cleaning data, creating ERD and databases to present a cohesive story with visualizations.
 The data we will be working with is a list of movies released filtered from 2010-2016 from the website IMDB with their movie rating and comparing to a fan fiction site AO3.
 This website collects tags for each movie name when there is a story added pertaining to the movie title.
 We will be trying to determine if there is a correlation between popular movies releases and the number of fan fiction stories tagged.
 The 2 sites we have used are IMDB and A03 a popular fan fiction site.
 We will be determining a movies popularity based on the IMDB score, and the number of fan fictions written about each movie title.
+We chose a linear regression for this model to answer our hypothesis.

 #### Data Overview